Dear Customer, we will be closed for the holidays from December 25th until January 2nd. Make sure to place your orders before December 18th!

 • Profile (Faber)

-• by by Adam Sisman
+• by Adam Sisman

 The extraordinary secret life of a great novelist, which his biographer could not publish while le Carré was alive.
 Secrecy came naturally to John le Carré, and there were some secrets that he fought fiercely to keep.
-The Secret Life of John le Carré reveals a hitherto-hidden perspective on the life and work of the spy-turned-author and a fascinating meditation on the complex relationship between biographer and subject. ''Now that he is dead,'' Sisman writes, ''we can know him better.''
+The Secret Life of John le Carré reveals a hitherto-hidden perspective on the life and work of the spy-turned-author and a fascinating meditation on the complex relationship between biographer and subject.
+'Now that he is dead,' Sisman writes, 'we can know him better.'

 ISBN 9781800817791 | EN | PB-B